-The Site Visit is intended to provide an overview of the redevelopment opportunity and will include an exterior site walk (socially distanced/masked) to review the Disposition Property and relevant excluded parcels as described in Section 2.
-No access to buildings will be permitted until the additional Due Diligence Period commences upon selection of one or more Designated Developer and execution of the PDA.
+The optional Site Visit is intended to provide an overview of the redevelopment opportunity and will include an exterior site walk to review the Disposition Property and relevant excluded parcels as described in Section 2.
+No access to buildings will be permitted until the Due Diligence Period commences upon selection of one or more Designated Developer(s) and execution of PDA(s).

-A Site Visit will be held as follows.
+An optional Site Visit will be held in May on a date TBD.